Social Media Advantages and Disadvantages Essay

 Examples of Feminine Countries

 Sweden, Norway, Netherlands, Denmark, Costa Rica, and Finland are considered the most feminine countries globally for their low MAS score in this dimension.
-According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
-So, the gender role of these countries is fluid that overlaps significantly.
+According to Hofstede's cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
+So, the gender roles of these countries are fluid and overlap significantly.

 Examples of Most Feminine Countries in the world